 - Countdown to College- Timeline

 - Junior Year

 - Spring/Summer

 - Register and take SAT or ACT

 - Visit Colleges Virtual or In person

 - Think about teachers, counselors, coaches, advisors, or other community members who can write you a letter of recommendation

 - Research your potential Major/Career

-- SmartFutures
+- College Board Big Futures

 - Occupational Outlook Handbook

-- Senior Year - Fall - Meet with college admissions representatives visiting our school - Ask teachers, counselors, coaches, advisors, or other community members to write you a letter of recommendation - Register and take SAT or ACT again (if needed) - Work on and submit admissions applications (EARLY- August and Sept.) - Revisit your top school choices - Seek and apply for scholarships from a variety of sources - Complete FAFSA (available October 1st) - Spring - Watch the mail for acceptance letters and financial aid award letters - Bring copy to your School Counselor - Choose a school and send in a deposit by the deadline - Apply for scholarships!!! - Continue to work hard in your high school classes.
+- Senior Year - Fall - Meet with college admissions representatives visiting our school - Ask teachers, counselors, coaches, advisors, or other community members to write you a letter of recommendation - Register and take SAT or ACT again (if needed) - Work on and submit admissions applications (EARLY- August and Sept.) - Revisit your top school choices - Seek and apply for scholarships from a variety of sources - Complete FAFSA (available January) - Spring - Watch the mail for acceptance letters and financial aid award letters Bring copy to your School Counselor - Bring copy to your School Counselor Choose a school and send in a deposit by the deadline - Apply for scholarships!!! - Continue to work hard in your high school classes.